monktastic/hackmd/spirituality/nonduality.md

 Buddhist Thai Forest patriarch [Ajahn Chah]( https://www.accesstoinsight.org/lib/thai/chah/the_teachings_of_ajahn_chah_web.pdf):

 > We become the ‘one who knows’.
-The mind and feeling are just like oil and water; they are in the same bottle but they don’t mix.
-We know the painful or comfortable states but we don’t identify with them.
-We stay only with peace: the peace beyond both comfort and pain.
+The mind and feeling are just like oil and water; they are in the same bottle but they don’t mix.  ... <p/>
-> ... <p/>
+>
 > **In its natural state, the mind is [...] independent, existing in a state of purity** that is truly clear, radiant and untarnished.
-The purpose of the practice, then, is to seek inwardly, searching and investigating until you reach the original mind.
+The purpose of the practice, then, is to seek inwardly, searching and investigating until you reach the original mind. ... <p/>
-> ... <p/>
+>
 > We say that we separate mind and feeling in this way but **in fact they are by nature already separate**.
 Our realization is simply to know this **natural separateness** according to reality.
 When we say they are not separated it’s because we’re clinging to them through ignorance of the truth.

+His student, teacher Ajahn Amaro:

+> Enlightenment, liberation, depends on the recognition of the radical separateness of awareness [...]
+The meditator separates awareness from the object and then focuses on the awareness.
+The separate awareness of full awakening is of a different order altogether.

 Buddhist teacher Jack Kornfield: